 - You’re now ready to compete in your next 10km OWS Race!

-- In 2018 we launched our Wednesday evening squad sessions.
-They were a success and great training and are tailored to help you towards your swim goals.
-These will start again the first week in May 2019 – check website before booking your place.
+- In 2018 we launched our Wednesday evening squad sessions, tailored to help you achieve your swim goals.
+These will run again in 2020 – check website before booking your place.

-As the numbers grow there will be coached beginner, intermediate and advanced groups.
-The format is that these sessions last between 45-60 minutes, has a coach and is progressive and following a training programme.
+As the numbers grow, there will be coached beginner, intermediate and advanced groups.
+These sessions last between 45-60 minutes, have a coach and are progressive, following a training programme.
 For more details and how to sign up see the LRDOWS website.

 - Good luck 🙂